JosephCaillet/vinimay/doc/functional_specifications.md

 - **Main function**: Allowing two or more users to exchange via social interactions (connect with other users, publish posts, react to other's posts...).
 - **Constraint #1**: Decentralised: The system must work using user-owned servers which must be able to request one another without the need for a central server.
 - **Constraint #2**: Privacy by design: The system must respect the user's privacy, and must allow them to select the content shared with others.
-- **Constraint #3**: Free software: In order to fully fulfill constraint #2, the system must be powered by free software.
+- **Constraint #3**: Free software: In order to fully fulfill constraint #2, the system must be powered by free software (as defined by the Free Software Foundation) and placed under the AGPL v3 license.
 - **Constraint #4**: Migration: The system must be able to easily export the user's data in order to migrate from one instance of the system to another.
 - **Constraint #5**: Ergonomy: The system must provide an ergonomic and easy to use graphic interface.
 - **Constraint #6**: Performance: The system must be able to run on small material configurations (ex: Raspberry Pi).